-Flavoring agents in pharmaceutical preparations such as oral syrup, oral suspension, elixirs, emulsion, lozenges, chewable tablets, effervescent tablets, dispersible tablets, ODT are used to impart not only flavors but also impart a pleasant taste.
+Flavoring agents in pharmaceutical preparations such as oral syrup, oral suspension, elixirs, emulsions, lozenges, chewable tablets, effervescent tablets, dispersible tablets, and ODT are used to impart not only flavors but also impart a pleasant taste.
 They are used to improve patient compliance or palatability of pharmaceutical dosage forms.
-Generally, flavoring agents (pharma grade) are available in two forms a) powder b) liquid form.
+Generally, flavoring agents (pharma grade) are available in two forms a) powder and b) liquid form.
 The word flavor refers to a mixed sensation of taste, smell, touch, sight, and sound, all of which combine to get an unrestricted number of gradations in the perception of a chemical substance.
 The 4 primary tastes a) saline, b) sour, c) bitter, and d) sweet appear to result partly from psychological action and partly from physicochemical.

 Table of Contents

 Definition of Flavoring Agent